 In short, this appropriate commencement date for the interim rent is the earliest one that could have been specified in these notices.

 This is probably the end of the current lease, as even though the dates under these notices for a new lease may stretch into the future, this issue of interim rent is supposed to begin when the old lease ends really.

-And this takes effect whether or not a new lease is accepted or not, as this is an interim-rent even if only for a short period of time.
+And this takes effect whether or not a new lease is accepted, as this is an interim rent, even if only for a short period.

 2. The Application Date